um-grex/grex-docs/content/english/software/code-development.md

 {{< /highlight >}}

 The above line is, admittedly, rather elaborate but gives the benefit of compiling and building all of the code with MKL, without the need for maintaining a separate library such as FFTW3.

+AOCL provides an optimized FFTW dynamic library included in the aocl module.

 ## HDF5 and NetCDF
 ---